MLOps-Group/PaperSummarizer/README.md

 # Paper Summarize - An MLOps project

-The overall goal of this project is to create a tool which can assists researchers in creating abstracts for their papers.
+The overall goal of this project is to create a tool which can assist researchers in creating abstracts for their amazing papers.
-We aim to use some transformer model from the Hugging Face group and we do intent to include into our project.
+The deep learning framework we aim to use is Transformer models from the Hugging Face group and we do intent to include it into our project.

 ## Initial Data
 The data is also provided by Hugging Face and consists of scientific articles and their abstracts.